zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 such announcement -- a shared announcement at the common timed hash of our shared public key.

-We make and maintain an announcement using Data Search and Store Announcement requests, forwarded via random DHT nodes / TCP servers we are connected to.
+We make and maintain an announcement using forwarded Data Search and Store Announcement requests.

 The details are similar to those of onion announcements.
 Some of the constants suggested here are based on those used in the onion, while others are based on intuition, and all should be fine-tuned.

+TODO: discuss forwarding; need to find forwarder nodes we can connect to directly close to the target.

 For each announcement we wish to make, we maintain a list of the 8 DHT nodes closest to the announcement public key we have found.
 Initially, and whenever